Universal-Basic-Compute/serenissima/docs/architecture/events.md

 /**
  * INTERACTION_CLICK
  *
- * Emitted when a user clicks in the 3D scene.
+ * Emitted when a citizen clicks in the 3D scene.
  *
  * Data:
  * - x: number - The client X coordinate of the click